Anntroy/php-mvc-pattern-basics/README.md

 _Open phpmyadmin, create a new database and import in this database the file : "resources/db.sql"_

-_Before you can run the project in your local host you need to create a file "condb.php" inside config folder_
+_Before you can run the project in your localhost you need to create a file "condb.php" inside config folder_

 _Inside this new created file you will have to declare your db credentials_